-- 1. Record all group/individual animal infor the appropriate forms - Cattle Receiving Animal Treatment Record; Group Treatr - 2.
-File accompanying Truck Manifest with Record(s); processing documentation w Treatment Record(s). - 3.
+- 1. Record all group/individual animal information on the appropriate forms Cattle Receiving Record; Animal Treatment Record; Group Treatment Record. - 2.
+File accompanying Truck Manifest with Receiving Record(s); processing documentation with Group Treatment Record(s). - 3.
 Provide cattle with adequate space and dry bedding. - 4.
 Ensure that all cattle have access to feed and clean water. - 5.
 Ensure that a designated sick/holding pen is available for animals that need to be segregated.